ShishirPrashanth/q-yaar/README.md

 ```bash
 $ python manage.py createsuperuser
 ```
-Follow the instructions on the screen to create a superuser Ensure that you enter a valid uuid during superuser creation
+Follow the instructions on the screen to create a superuser <br />
+Ensure that you enter a valid uuid during superuser creation

 ### Try logging into admin
-Open the following url in your browser - __127.0.0.1:8000/admin/__ Login using the username and password entered during superuser creation You can now access all the models through django admin
+Open the following url in your browser - __127.0.0.1:8000/admin/__ <br />
+Login using the username and password entered during superuser creation <br />
+You can now access all the models through django admin

 ## ***Formatting***
-Use black (already mentioned in requirements.txt)
+Use black (already mentioned in requirements.txt) <br />
 Make sure the line length arg is set to 119 (it defaults to 80 if nothing is set)

 * For VScode, add the below configs to your settings.json file